biasmv/pv/doc/mol.rst

 .. function:: pv.mol.Atom.element()
               pv.mol.AtomView.element()

   The element of the atom.
-When loading structures from PDB, the element column must be present for the element to be set properly.
-When the element column is not present, the element is set to an empty string, or to whatever characters are present in the element column.
+When loading structures from PDB, the atom element is taken *as is* from the element column if it is not empty.
+In case of an empty element column, the element is guessed from the atom name.

 .. function:: pv.mol.Atom.bonds()